-*: Expressed in measured 14C years BP (not corrected for reservoir effect)
+*Expressed in measured 14C years BP (not corrected for reservoir effect).

 Palaeolandscape implication: The upper part of the beach sands at this location is dated at about 2765 BC, which implies that the beach plain in the area between the barriers of Limmen–Heiloo and Uitgeest–Akersloot was formed around that time.

-<h1>Location Nijenburger viaduct (NV)
+<h1>Location: Nijenburger viaduct (NV)

-Table A2.12: 14C dates of Nijenburger viaduct (NV).
-References: Roep et al., 1979; Westerhoff et al., 1987.
+Table A2.12.
+14C dates of Nijenburger viaduct (NV) (Roep et al., 1979; Westerhoff et al., 1987)